JohanOhlin/divingintoazure/_posts/2019-11-07-worker-service-in-kubernetes-with-health-checks.markdown

 ### Next article

 The worker service is now completely configured for health checks.
-In the next article we'll continue with deploying the worker service to kubernetes and to configure the usage of the health checks to determine if the pod is functioning or not.
+In the next article (not published yet) we'll continue with deploying the worker service to kubernetes and to configure the usage of the health checks to determine if the pod is functioning or not.